howdyband/makerteens/logistics.md

 <strong>Grades</strong>:<br>
 Timely, authentic, formative feedback is provided with rubrics that vitalize ownership and productive learning.
 Proficiency based grading allows students to demonstrate competencies in a variety of ways.
 Portfolios of evidence, industry certificates, and well defined badges, are objective verifications of knowledge and work skills.
 </p>
+Rules:

+MAKERTEENS must abide by school's student code handbook in order to remain in the program.
+However, when permitted, peer- mediated interventions to student infractions follow the model of restorative justice.
+Clear expectations and self-monitoring tools assist students to avoid detrimental triggers and increase skills in conflict resolution.